 Email: email@example.com Tel: 0430 059 859

-With a background in telephone crisis counselling, Marlee is currently completing her Master’s degree and professional training in Clinical Psychology at the University of Melbourne.
-As Neo’s Intake Co-ordinator she is responsible for initial communication with clients seeking a referral, the management of the referral process, client waiting list, and liaison with referring professionals.
-Ruby’s duties are directly supervised by Dr Crisp, working in accordance with the requirements of the Code of Practice of the Australian Psychological Society.
+With a background in telephone crisis counselling, Marlee is currently completing her Master’s degree in Clinical Psychology.
+As Neo’s Intake Co-ordinator she is responsible for initial contact and gathering referral information with clients, management of the referral process, the client waiting list, and liaison with referring professionals.
+Marlee’s duties are directly supervised by Dr Crisp, working in accordance with the requirements of the Code of Practice of the Australian Psychological Society.